 "I" (incomplete) is not considered a grade by the VA.
-VA students having "I" grades will be changed to "F" grades when required coursework is not completed in the prescribed time allotted by the policy outlined under Grade Reports in the "College Regulations" section of this catalog.
+VA students having "I" grades will be changed to "F" grades when required coursework is not completed in the prescribed time allotted by the policy outlined under Grade Reports in the Academic Information chapter of this catalog.